Semantic Region Aware Autonomous Exploration for Multi-Type Map Construction in Unknown Indoor Environments: Related Work

 \subsection{Hybrid Mapping System}

-In order to provide as comprehensive information as possible for robot tasks, hybrid mapping systems have been extensively studied.
+Hybrid mapping systems \cite{r64} are widely studied to provide comprehensive information for robot tasks.
 In this section, the related work is classified according to the structures created for hybrid mapping.
 The first group pertains to works that generated 2D occupancy grid and topological map \cite{r10}, \cite{r8}.
-In Zhang's work \cite{r8}, the idea of Voronoi diagrams was utilized to construct a topological map after building a metric map.
-In \cite{r10}, metric and topological maps were constructed in real time, and priority values were assigned to topological nodes according to their environment regions, so as to realize the graph exploration algorithm based on the priority of topological nodes.
+In Zhang's work \cite{r8}, the idea of Voronoi diagrams was utilized to construct a topological map after building a occupancy grid map.
+In \cite{r10}, occupancy grid and topological maps were constructed in real time, and priority values were assigned to topological nodes according to their environment regions, so as to realize the graph exploration algorithm based on the priority of topological nodes.

 The second group consists of a hybrid map composed of 3D point clouds and topological maps \cite{r12}, \cite{r11}.
 In the work \cite{r12}, a topological representation of free space maps to navigation graphs and convex voxel clusters was proposed.
-To improve the efficiency of global path planning, \cite{r11} built the topological map using both map points and trajectories of visual SLAM.
+To improve the efficiency of global path planning, Xue etc. \cite{r11} built the topological map using both map points and trajectories of visual SLAM.
 The first two groups share a common problem: these hybrid maps cannot help the robot understand the environment like humans.
 If the target is obstructed by obstacles, the robot may not realize it even when it is close to the target.
 Adding semantic information to the region can avoid this problem.
 Following this, the third group aims to add semantic information to the hybrid map.
-The third group added semantic information to the hybrid metric and topological maps \cite{r14}, \cite{r27}, \cite{r15}, \cite{r9}, \cite{r13}.
+The third group added semantic information to the hybrid metric and topological maps \cite{r14,r27,r15,r9,r13}.
 In \cite{r13}, each node of the topological map contains a set of images from the region as semantic information, along with added metric information.
 In \cite{r14}, the topological global representation and 3D dense submaps were maintained as a hybrid global map, which could be built by using a standard CPU, reducing the computational resources required.
 In \cite{r15}, both unoccupied and occupied areas were characterized by voronoi diagrams, with recognized and classified objects from camera views placed in the topological nodes.